pinztrek/mesher/docs/regions.md

 See the [Congestion & Airtime Contention Guide](docs/congestion.md) for more information on that topic.

+This document is operationally focused and is not intended as a full technical explanation of meshcore internals.
+As such, the internals are treated as a black box and the external behavior/implication is the focus.
+Both code reading to understand internal behavior and live testing was used to document how region scoping works in a deployed environment.

 ## Why are Regions necessary?

 It is used as a traffic management method to allow desired traffic to flood across multiple areas, but also restrict unneeded traffic from flooding beyond its area of interest.